thehen/decentraland-unlock-integration/README.md

 - Accept payment in MANA or any other ERC20 token
 - Set a limited or unlimited number of keys
 - Set duration for how long the keys last for
-- Native feeling UI utilising the Decentraland UI library
+- Native UI utilising the Decentraland UI library
 - Decoupled code using Decentraland custom events

 ## Create Locks